|

 SWCPC 493 E1

 Images detail aviation of small passenger planes with aerial shots.
-Also includes
+Also

-for the mutual support of women aviators and the advancement of aviation.
+mutual support of women aviators and the advancement of aviation.
 The Lubbock,

-proficient in flying and acquire advanced ratings.
+to remain proficient in flying and acquire advanced ratings.

 Irion County, Texas

-Photograph collection, 1890-1960
+Photograph Collection, 1890-1960

 190 copy prints